Aude Lancelin: Contributions

-On July 26, 2011, Aude Lancelin published an article critical of Claudine Tiercelin, then recently appointed at Collège de France.
+On 26 July 2011, Aude Lancelin published an article critical of Claudine Tiercelin, then recently appointed at Collège de France.
 This article triggered an open letter penned by Jacques Bouveresse in support of Claudine Tiercelin.

 After leaving L'Obs in May 2016, she denounced the collusion between journalists and politicians in a book entitled "Le Monde Libre".
-Invited on Jean-Jacques Bourdin TV show, she accused President Hollande of "managing" the careers of French journalistes.
+Invited on Jean-Jacques Bourdin's TV show, she accused President Hollande of "managing" the careers of French journalists.
 She also noted: "Powerful money interests have never been so involved [with the French media].
-Mainstream medias are at the feet of French largest corporations.
+Mainstream media are at the feet of French largest corporations.
 The situation in the media is worrying".
-She laments the managerial approach of the medias and the destruction of the ideal of an independent press promoted by the Conseil de la Resistance after WW2.
+She laments the managerial approach of the media and the destruction of the ideal of an independent press promoted by the Conseil de la Resistance after WW2.
 In her opinion, the fact that investors like Patrick Drahi and Xavier Niel are controlling the biggest media holding in France is a democratic earthquake.

-In 2017, a few days before the French presidential election, she denounced Emmanuel Macron as a candidate made by French corporate leaders in order to protect their interest.
+In 2017, a few days before the French presidential election, she denounced Emmanuel Macron as a candidate made by French corporate leaders in order to protect their interests.
 She further accused those leaders of using their controlling interest in the French press to boost Emmanuel Macron's popularity.